at-tawlib/eduford/README.md

 - Add menu icons
 - Hide icon for large screens
 - Add listener for icons to open and close side nav-bar (fa) (script)

+**Add Course Section**

+- Center and add space
+- Add contents, row and course-col
+- Add css for both row and column
+- Add color layer on course-col
+- Add shadow for onHover
+- Handle for smaller screens